top of page

 The influence of jazz music and dance extends far beyond Lindy Hop.
 Many other styles of swung dances developed during and after the swing era, including Blues dancing, Balboa, Collegiate & St. Louis Shag, and more.

 Jazz music also branched out in many directions, transforming into and influencing the creation of bebop, R&B, soul, funk, rock & roll, hip hop, and countless other genres.
-Similarly, the dances people would do to these styles of music evolved out of jazz dances.
+Similarly, the dances people would do to these styles of music (including swung partnered styles like the Bop in philly, DC Hand Dance, and DFW (Dallas Fort Worth) Swingout, and solo styles like House, Campbellocking and Hip Hop) evolved out of jazz dances.
 Put a jazz dancer next to a hip hop dancer and you're guaranteed to notice some similarities between the two.

 If you're in Philly, one of the best places to do this is Urban Movement Arts, where you can find jazz dance classes (run by Ragtag Empire) alongside other Black vernacular dance classes (like House, Hip Hop, and others) scheduled next to each other every week.